anushaporeddy030697/student_internship_management/README.md

 --> Two Ideas: 1) To provide admin directly the login credentials by avoiding registration page.
                2) To add super admin to manage all the functionalities of admins

+1/27/23

+--> Done with admin role.
+I have eliminated the registration for admin.
+Admin can directly get login credentials.
 </a>
 <p>